dvudd/CI_PP2/README.md

 # DUNGEONS AND DICES
 ![Dungeons and Dices](readme-images/responsive.png)\
-[DUNGEONS and DICES](https://dvudd.github.io/CI_PP2/) is a turned-based dungeon crawler where the player battles against different fantasy creatures, the effect of every action is decided by a roll of a die.
+[DUNGEONS and DICES](https://dvudd.github.io/CI_PP2/) is a turned-based dungeon crawler where the player battles against different fantasy creatures, the effect of every action is decided by the roll of a dice.
 ## User Stories
 - As a first time user, I want to quickly understand the game controls
 - As a first time user, I want to quickly understand the turned-based game mechanic